José María Serra de Castro: Biography

-Shortly after the establishment of the Dominican Republic, he founded the newspaper El Dominicano with the aim of promoting patriotic ideals, always remaining attached to the Trinitarian ideal.
+Shortly after the proclamation of independence, he founded the newspaper El Dominicano with the aim of promoting patriotic ideals, always remaining attached to the Trinitarian ideal.

-In 1848, he got along with the administration of Manuel Jimenes, so when he was overthrown in 1849, instituting the regime of Buenaventura Báez, he was considered a follower of the deposed president, causing him unfortunate sorrows that motivated him to leave his country, moving to Saint Thomas and from there to Mayagüez, where he established his permanent residence, working as a journalist and teacher.
+In 1848, he got along with the administration of Manuel Jimenes, so when he was overthrown in 1849, instituting the regime of Buenaventura Báez, he was considered a follower of the deposed president, causing him unfortunate sorrows that motivated him to leave his country, moving to Saint Thomas and from there to Puerto Rico, where he established his permanent residence, working as a journalist and teacher.

 In 1887, he gave his notes on a brief history of the secret independence organization to which he belonged to the priest and politician Fernando Arturo de Meriño, in order for them to be published.
 This document has allowed considerable historical information relating to the formation of La Trinitaria to become known.

 Death

-He died in Mayagüez, in 1888.
+He died in Mayagüez, Puerto Rico on August 9, 1888.
 In 1915, through efforts made by the Colombian Academic Society, his remains were repatriated to the Dominican Republic.